 We work to improve maternal health by:

 We have more than 50 projects in more than 30 countries around the world.
-Our major programs are based in five countries: India, Senegal, Uganda, the U.S., and Zambia, where our goal is to test innovative models that expand women's access to affordable, quality care with the potential to be scaled and sustained.
+Our goal is to test innovative models that expand women's access to affordable, quality care with the potential to be scaled and sustained.
 Additionally, in 2012 we launched the Global Giving Program—our corporate grants initiative through which our offices around the world can support eligible nonprofits working to improve maternal health—designed to be responsive to local needs and extend our reach in many more countries across the globe.